529 vs Coverdell ESA vs UTMA/UGMA vs Roth IRA: 2026 Comparison

 UTMA/UGMA accounts have no contribution limits (beyond gift tax thresholds) and no income limits.
 They also offer complete investment freedom: stocks, bonds, mutual funds, ETFs, real estate (UTMA only), and alternative investments.
 However, they lack the tax advantages of education-specific accounts.
 Investment earnings in a custodial account are subject to the "kiddie tax": the first $1,300 is tax-free, the next $1,300 is taxed at the child's rate, and amounts above $2,600 are taxed at the parent's marginal rate.

-The biggest disadvantage of UTMA/UGMA accounts is their devastating impact on financial aid.
-Because these are legally the child's assets, they are assessed at 20% on the FAFSA — nearly four times the 5.64% rate for parent-owned assets.
-A $100,000 UTMA balance reduces financial aid eligibility by up to $20,000 per year.
+The biggest disadvantage of UTMA/UGMA accounts is their financial aid treatment.
+Because these are legally the child's assets, the 2026-27 federal SAI worksheet applies a 20% student asset conversion rate.
+Parent-owned 529 assets generally enter the parent asset side of the formula, where the worksheet applies a 12% parent asset conversion rate before the rest of the SAI calculation.
 Additionally, once the child reaches the age of majority, they gain full legal control and can spend the money on anything — college, a car, or a trip around the world.
 Estimate the financial aid impact with our SAI calculator.

 Best for: Families who want savings flexibility beyond education, are not concerned about financial aid impact, or have already maxed out 529 contributions.
 Also useful when you want to transfer assets to a child for general purposes, not specifically college.